AhmetCelikbas/Portfolio/README.md

 	The website require JQuery for scrolling animations and we will use Bower to get this library.
   Use npm again to install bower

+ **Warning :** You may need to run this command as root/administrator
 ```bash
 $ npm install -g bower
 ```